confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 ### SQL syntax

-Users can override the configured defaults and control how single field keys and values schemas are serialized by providing the following `WITH` clause properties in either C* or C\*AS statement.
+Users can override the configured defaults and control how single-field keys and values schemas are serialized by providing the following `WITH` clause properties in either C* or C\*AS statement.